Function Overloading in C++

 Function overloading must have:

-Following these two, the compiler can uniquely differentiate which function is to be called during the compile-time using some best match algorithm.
+Following these two, the compiler can uniquely differentiate which function is to be called during compile time using a best-match algorithm.

 C++ is a statically typed programming language because variables can store the value of a particular data type (int, char, bool, etc.)

-For example, a type int variable can only store integer values, or a char type variable can only store characters and not integers.
-Every time a function call is made, a type check is enforced in function arguments to ensure passed parameters and the data type of function argument matches its definition.
+For example, a int type variable can only store integer values, or a char type variable can only store characters, not integers.
+Every time a function call is made, a type check is enforced in function arguments to ensure that the function argument's parameters and data type match its definition.

-The decision of which function is to be called is made during the compile time.
-Hence, if two or more functions have the same name but different parameters, the compiler can differentiate these functions allowing us to use the concept of function overloading in the programs.
+The decision of which function to call is made during the compile time.
+Hence, if two or more functions have the same name but different parameters, the compiler can differentiate these functions, allowing us to use the concept of function overloading in the programs.

 Rules Of Function Overloading in C++